kechan/KEJSONModel/README.md

 			"review-count" : "4",
 			"reviews" : [{
 					"id" : "2",
-					"reviewText" : "This is awesome!",
+					"text" : "This is awesome!",
-					"reviewerName" : "Cool dude",
 					"rating" : "5"
 				}]
 			}],